 - Segment

 - Days past due

 - Restructuring

 - Collateralization

+- Currency

-Portfolio subject to collective assessment of ECL is divided into by sectors: Trade, construction and real estate management, other business sectors, Collateralized Retail and Non-collateralised Retail and by currency too (GEL and Foreign currency, except Non-collateralised Retail, that was not segmented by currencies).
+Portfolio subject to collective assessment of ECL is divided into by sectors: Trade, construction and real estate management, other business sectors, by product: Collateralized Retail and Non-collateralised Retail and by currency too (GEL and Foreign currency, except Non-collateralised Retail, that was not segmented by currencies).
 In total 9 segments.

-Each segment was further pooled into 5 groups sharing similar credit risk features, such as overdue days and restructuring.
+Each segment was further pooled into 5 groups sharing similar credit risk features, such as overdue days and restructuring and, in some terms, credit rating.